BlakeMScurr/Rail-Towns/astro-site/src/content/blog/overview/housing-crisis.md

 Homelessness is the most harmful result of the housing crisis.

 You can easily observe that Dunedin has a homelessness problem.
-The oval encampment was the most obvious instantiation, and beggars on George Street and elsewhere are all homeless or struggling with housing in my experience.
+The [oval encampment](https://www.nzherald.co.nz/nz/dunedins-rising-homeless-crisis-inside-the-citys-rough-sleeping-encampment/DNLLZEASSNGGNJXQNTBCXDNXOE/) was the most obvious case, and beggars on George Street and elsewhere are all homeless or struggling with housing.

-I encourage you to give a little money to someone on the street, and respectfully ask them their housing situation - they will almost always talk about cost and availability.
+We encourage you to give a little money to someone on the street, and respectfully ask them their housing situation - they will almost always talk about cost and availability.
 While these people generally have other problems too, it's always clear that their personal crises would be mitigated by abundant housing.

 ### Rent Costs

 High rents are the next largest harm.
-It's easy to calculate the kind of lifestyle our disadvantaged residents can afford, and I encourage you to verify this for yourself.
+It's easy to calculate the kind of lifestyle our disadvantaged residents can afford, and we encourage you to verify this for yourself.

 #### Beneficiaries

 Imagine a 24 year old on the jobseeker's benefit.
 [They get $307.87](https://www.workandincome.govt.nz/map/deskfile/main-benefits-cut-out-points/jobseeker-support-cut-out-points-current.html) per week.
 This person has to share a bathroom and kitchen with strangers, as the cheapest place on TradeMe with its own bathroom as of October 15th was [$240](https://archive.is/ktoe8), and the cheapest with its own kitchen was [$325](https://archive.is/6B31L).
 This person can only realistically afford a room in a large boarding house style flat, which start at around $150 per week, giving ~$160 for all bills, food, transport, and emergencies.

-Not everyone will find this morally objectionable - they have enough to live, after all, and perhaps ought to be working.
-But it's clearly a precarious unpleasant situation, where one crisis could lead to homelessness.
+This can only support and extremely frugal lifestyle, and even then, such a person's finances would be so precarious that one crisis could lead to homelessness.

 #### Minimum Wage Workers

 Now imagine a minimum wage worker working 40 hours per week.
-This kind of person is the backbone of our economy, and should be able to afford a reasonable life - in my opinion this includes a bathroom and kitchen that is not shared with strangers.
+One might expect this person to be able to afford a reasonable life, which, in our opinion includes a bathroom and kitchen that is not shared with strangers.
 However, at $23.15/hour, [after tax](https://www.paye.net.nz/calculator/) they only earn $780 per week, meaning that if they want their own bathroom and tiny kitchen, they'll have to spend around half their income on housing.
 The [AA estimates](https://www.aa.co.nz/cars/motoring-blog/the-cost-of-running-a-vehicle/) that a car costs ~$154 per week to run, leaving only ~$300 for all other expenses.

 It's likely that despite working full time, this person will be unable to save, and will have to tread water until they find a way to improve their circumstances.